 1).
 They had no idea they were doing it to themselves, convinced that they were expressing themselves very clearly as to their desires, they had no understanding of the power and the precise nature of the commands they have given to their minds.

 2).
 They had no understanding of how the human mind works.
-I say it often that the most powerful tool in the hands of a novice is often a recipe for disaster!
+The human mind when not used properly is like the most powerful tool in the hands of a novice!

-And so, dear friend, should you desire to lose your job, please apply the below instructions by doing the opposite of what they say:
+And so, dear friend, should you desire to lose your job, please apply the below instructions by doing the opposite of what they have done: